 Is it any good?

-Families can talk about how the Rangers work as a team.
+Families can talk about how the Rangers work as a team in Power Rangers Wild Force.
 Who is their leader?
 Does he always call the shots?
 What is it about Cole that qualifies him to lead even though he's the newest inductee to the group?

 Kids: Have you seen other Power Rangers series?
 How does this one stack up?
 Would this show have worked as a cartoon rather than a live-action one?
 Would the fighting feel any different?